ntswamp/proof-of-kill/README.md

 Node 1 got 100 coins at the beginning, but after transferring 60 to Node 2 and 3, only 40 coins are left for Node 1 now.<br>
 Node 2 received 30 from Node 1.<br>
-Node 3 received 30 from Node 1, and mined the block. therefore Node 3 received 10 coins as reward.
-It holds 40 coins.<br>
+Node 3 received 30 from Node 1 and mined the block. therefore Node 3 holds 30 + 10(reward) = 40 coins.<br>

 ```
 Node 1: